 "Run ActiveX controls and plugins" to Enable or Prompt.

 Upon completion of the installation of Java, the security level for the Internet zone should be reset to the Default, which is Medium.
 On Internet Explorer menu bar, click Tools, Internet Options, Security tab, Internet zone (the globe), Default Level button, Apply, OK.

-Blockers can prevent access:
+Pop-up Blockers can prevent access.